 We’ve raised dairy goats since our second year here.
 First we had French Alpines for a few years.
 Then after having another baby it all got to be too much and I sold the 3 we had.
 A year or so later I decided that I wanted a goat again.
 A fellow homeschooling mom had a doe for sale that was “in milk” – just what I wanted.
 So I bought Daisy and brought her home.
 I was able to milk her through that winter and the following summer.
 It was then I decided I wanted another goat and bought Lily, from a friend.
 My plan was to breed them every other year.
 The one I didn’t have bred would be milked through the winter and following summer, then get dried up and get bred while I continued to milk the other.
 That way we would have our own milk year-round.
 So far that hasn’t worked for me, though I’m still trying!
 This year I was able to can and freeze a bunch of milk during our more productive part of the summer.
 That should get us through a large part of the “dry” period before kidding season.

-The big news of 2011 is we finally were able to put up a nice barn for the goats.
+In 2011 is we finally were able to put up a nice barn for the goats.
 Until then, they lived in an 8’ x 12’ shed.
 Now we have a 20’ x 36’ building!
 In it Keith built 6 stalls with 3 mangers for hay and a “hallway” wide enough to fit a wheelbarrow, AND left about 1/3 of the building free for hay storage, the 2 milking stands he built, and storage for other grains,